syncfusion-content/ej2-react-docs/ej2-react/treegrid/getting-started.md

 ---
 layout: post
-title: Getting started with React Treegrid component | Syncfusion
+title: Getting started with React Treegrid Component | Syncfusion
-description:  Checkout and learn about Getting started with React Treegrid component of Syncfusion Essential JS 2 and more details.
+description: Learn all about getting started with Syncfusion Essential React Treegrid component, it's elements and more.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started
+# Getting Started with React Treegrid

 This section explains the steps required to create a simple Essential JS 2 TreeGrid and demonstrates the basic usage of the TreeGrid control in a React application.